WE ARE MAKING INDUSTRY 4.0 LEGALLY COMPLIANT

 Responsibilities and liabilities

 How can we ensure the verifiability of services, which are delivered autonomously by machines?

 Why do we need a LEGAL TESTBED?

 Research in Germany has already achieved the technological breakthrough for the use of artificial intelligence in production and logistics.
 But discussions about the legal aspects are just beginning.
-That is why it is above all small and medium-sized companies, which therefore shy away from making investments in the new intelligent systems.
-However, this means they risk losing touch with the international markets.
-It is in this context that the German Federal Ministry for Economic Affairs and Energy is supporting the LEGAL TESTBED application-oriented research project in order to clear up any legal questions and to ensure significant business transactions are designed to be legally compliant and watertight.
+In particular small and medium-sized companies are therefore hesitant to invest in these new intelligent systems.
+However, as a result they risk losing touch with the international markets.
+On that account, the German Federal Ministry for Economic Affairs and Energy is supporting the application-oriented research project LEGAL TESTBED in order to settle any unresolved legal questions and ensure that significant business transactions are legally compliant and watertight.
 The digital testbed will be publicly accessible so all companies will be able to use it.

 The LEGAL TESTBED is a digital testbed which simulates scenarios where machines negotiate and conclude contracts.

 THE USE CASES